OpenElements/open-elements-website/content/about/index.md

         link: 'https://www.eclipse.org'
     adoptium:
         title: 'Eclipse Adoptium'
         text: 'Within the Java ecosystem, <a class="link-purple" href="https://adoptium.net" target="_blank">Eclipse Adoptium</a> is one of the most important top-level projects of the Eclipse Foundation, as it provides free and enterprise-ready LTS versions of Java.
-As "Participant Members", OpenElements is a member of the Working Group.'
+As a "Participant Member", OpenElements particpates in the Working Group.'
         logo: '/illustrations/logo-adoptium.svg'
         link: 'https://adoptium.net'
     adoptOpenJDK:
         title: 'AdoptOpenJDK'
-        text: 'Even before the existence of the Eclipse Adoptium Working Group, the idea was born in <a class="link-purple" href="ttps://github.com/AdoptOpenJDK" target="_blank">AdoptOpenJDK</a> to provide manufacturer-independent and freely usable Java binaries.
-OpenElements is part of the project and has a seat on the Technical Steering Committee (TCS).'
+        text: 'Even before the existence of the Eclipse Adoptium Working Group, the idea was born in <a class="link-purple" href="ttps://github.com/AdoptOpenJDK" target="_blank">AdoptOpenJDK</a> to provide vendor-neutral and freely available Java binaries.
+OpenElements is part of the project and has a seat on the Technical Steering Committee (TSC).'
         logo: '/illustrations/logo-adoptopenjdk.svg'
         link: 'https://github.com/AdoptOpenJDK'
     jakartaEE:
         title: 'JakartaEE'
         text: 'The founder of OpenElements GmbH had already contributed to the Java Enterprise Specifications before JavaEE was transferred to the Eclipse Foundation and became <a class="link-purple" href="https://jakarta.ee" target="_blank">JakartaEE</a>.
-The switch to the Eclipse Foundation was very positive, as the standards for Enterprise Java can now be defined in a 100% manufacturer-independent environment.
+The switch to the Eclipse Foundation was very successful, as the standards for Enterprise Java can now be defined in a 100% vendor-neutral environment.
 As a "Participant Member", OpenElements continues to work on the standardization of Enterprise APIs for Java.'
         logo: '/illustrations/logo-jakarta.svg'
         link: 'https://jakarta.ee'
     ospo: